Phyllodoce glandulifora

 glandulifora means 'gland-bearing' in reference to glandular hairs

-Photo location: Sourdough Ridge Trail east of Frozen Lake.
+Photo location: Sourdough Ridge Trail east of Frozen Lake and WLT west of Frozen Lake.